drivas7/rm-weather/README.md

 The usage of the system is pretty simple.
 The weather app has two different endpoints:

 - `/temperature`: This endpoint retrieves the temperature forecast for a specified city.
 It returns the forecast for the next 3 days, including the maximum and minimum temperatures, apparent temperatures, sunrise and sunset times, and a description of the weather conditions.
   - It can optionally receive the `?city=` parameter in the URL.
-In this case, the city needs to be in the list configured in the `cities.json`.
+In this case, the city's name needs to be in English.
 The default value is Lisbon.
   - It can optionally receive the `?days=` parameter in the URL.
-It cannot be greater than 7, and the default value is 0, which returns the weather of 3 days from now.
+It cannot be greater than 16, and the default value is 0, which returns the weather of 3 days from now.
 - `/rain`: This endpoint checks if it will rain in a specified city in the next 3 days.
 It returns information about rainfall, including the sum of rain and showers, precipitation probability, and maximum wind speed.
   - It can optionally receive the `?city=` parameter in the URL.
-In this case, the city needs to be in the list configured in the `cities.json`.
+In this case, the city's name needs to be in English.
 The default value is Lisbon.
   - It can optionally receive the `?days=` parameter in the URL.
-It cannot be greater than 7, and the default value is 0, which returns the weather of 3 days from now.
+It cannot be greater than 16, and the default value is 0, which returns the weather of 3 days from now.

 ## 🚀 Running the App <a name = "running"></a>